Duke Gardens (New Jersey): Closure and removal

 In March 2008 Duke Farms announced "an expansive and bold new vision for the 2740 acre property, in which it will refocus its programs and operations to become an environmental showcase and learning center.
 The first major change will be the conclusion in May 2008 of tours of the 11 indoor display gardens".

-Although the Duke Farms website states that "The Indoor Display Gardens reveal the interests and philanthropic aspirations of Doris Duke, as well as an appreciation for other cultures and a yearning for global understanding", representatives of the Doris Duke Charitable Foundation (DDCF) more recently stated that the Gardens are "perpetuating the Duke family history of personal passions and conspicuous consumption."

-"The jewel-like gardens will remain open until May 25, after which they will be dismantled.
-According to DDCF sources, the day of the display gardens is past.
-They consume an inordinate share of financial and staff resources, they would require a very expensive modernization, and they no longer reflect the vision of Duke Farm’s future.
-A video record has been made for archival purposes."

-The current garden tours are closing partly to use the building as a staging area for plants, while the other conservatory building is emptied and renovated, officials said.
-As for the plants there, [Executive Director Tim] Taylor said some may be used in the new gardens, though the concept will be different.
-"It will not be replicated in terms of the gardens of the nations.
-We'll put a different spin on them, and come up with a logical connecting story of native horticulture to exotic horticulture," he said.
-Leftover plants will be donated to other botanical and display gardens, Taylor said.
-"We're not destroying anything."

-In April 2008, opposition to the closure and dismantling of the Display Gardens started to emerge.
-Open letters appeared in the local press.
+In April 2008, opposition to the closure and dismantling of the Display Gardens started to emerge, open letters appeared in the local press.
 A website was established, allowing protest emails to the Trustees.
 A usergroup to display images of the Gardens, "Save Duke Gardens" was formed on Flickr.
 The ongoing web campaign has received local and metropolitan coverage, and resulted in hundreds of letters to the eleven DDCF Trustees behind the decision: Joan E. Spero, (President), Nannerl O. Keohane (Chair), John J. Mack (Vice Chair), Harry Demopoulos, Anthony Fauci, James F. Gill, Anne Hawley, Peter A. Nadosy, William H. Schlesinger, John H.T.
 Wilson and John E. Zuccotti.